sweetpay/sweetpay-python/README.md

 ```

 Note that the operations can only be mocked on a resource basis.
 This means that if you mock `client.subscription` then `client.creditcheck` won't automatically be mocked.

+For mocking on the actual request level you can use something like [requests-mock](https://github.com/openstack/requests-mock).

+## Callbacks

+This library provides no helpers for receiving callbacks.
+You can use something like [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/) for that, and then use for example [marshmallow](https://marshmallow.readthedocs.io/en/latest/) to convert the received JSON data into Python objects (`datetime`, `date` etc).

+# API Documentations

 ## Subscription API